peter88213/nvhelp-en/source/nv_aeon2/index.rst

 Conversion rules for newly created novelibre projects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The names/column labels refer to timelines based on the “yWriter”
+The names/column labels refer to timelines based on the "yWriter"
 template.

 -  If an Aeon event title occurs more than once, the program aborts with
    an error message.
--  Events assigned to the “Narrative” arc are converted to regular
+-  Events assigned to the "Narrative" arc are converted to regular
    sections.
--  New sections are put into a new chapter named “New sections”.
+-  New sections are put into a new chapter named "New sections".
 -  All sections are sorted chronologically.
--  The section status is “Outline”.
+-  The section status is "Outline".
 -  The event title is used as section title (\*).
 -  The start date is used as section date/time, if the start year is 1
    or above.
 -  The section duration is calculated, if the start year is 1 or above.
 -  Event tags are converted to section tags, if any (\*).
--  “Descriptions” are imported as section descriptions, if any (\*).
+-  "Descriptions" are imported as section descriptions, if any (\*).
--  “Notes” are used as section notes, if any (\*).
+-  "Notes" are used as section notes, if any (\*).
--  “Participants” are imported as characters, if any (\*).
+-  "Participants" are imported as characters, if any (\*).
--  “Locations” are imported, if any (\*).
+-  "Locations" are imported, if any (\*).
--  “Items” are imported, if any (\*).
+-  "Items" are imported, if any (\*).

 Update rules for existing novelibre projects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~